TritonDataCenter/manta-muskie/README.md

 To run the tests:

-1. Run "make" to build muskie.
-This will pull down the correct Node executable for your platform and your version of muskie and then "npm install" dependent modules.
+1. Run `make` to build muskie.
+This will pull down the correct Node executable for your platform and your version of muskie and then `npm install` dependent modules.
 2. Configure your user account for access control by running: